gilesbowkett/argonaut/readme.md

 ruby-beautifier
 ---------------

-the code generation features of this library use this Ruby beautifier I found, which did not appear to be available as a gem. so it's included verbatim.
+the code generation features of this library use this Ruby beautifier I found, which did not appear to be available as a gem. so it's included as a git submodule.

 license
 -------